jhpyle/docassemble/_docs/config.md

 Information about errors is also available in the [Logs].

+## <a name="session error redirect url"></a>Redirecting user in case of session error

+If the user tries to access a non-existent session, the default behavior is to start a new session in the interview and display an error message to the user.
+If you would rather redirect the user to a different URL, you can set `session error redirect url` to the URL to which you want to redirect users in this circumstance.

+{% highlight yaml %}
+session error redirect url: https://example.com/launch_page.html
+{% endhighlight %}

+You can set the `session error redirect url` to a template into which the named parameters `i` and `error` can be inserted.
+The `i` parameter refers to the URI-encoded interview filename, and the `error` refers to an error message (also safe for inclusion in a URL parameter), which will be either `answers_fetch_fail` (in case there was an error retrieving the interview answers, such as a decryption error) or `answers_missing` (in case no session could be found).

+{% highlight yaml %}
+session error redirect url: https://example.com/error_page?filename={i:s}&error_code={error:s}
+{% endhighlight %}

 ## <a name="verbose error messages"></a>Whether error messages contain details

 By default, when the user sees an error on the screen, information